joubertredrat/Matomo-ProtectTrackID/README.md

-# Piwik ProtectTrackID Plugin
+# Matomo ProtectTrackID Plugin

 ## Description

-Provides a option to protect idSite using hash instead default numeric
+Provides a option to protect idSite using hash instead default numeric.
+This plugin was formerly Piwik Protect TrackID.

 ## FAQ